yixinzou/yixinzou.github.io/group.md

 <li><a href="https://xinrutang.github.io">Xinru Tang</a> (research intern, 2023 --> PhD student, UC Irvine) </li>
 <!-- <font size="2">(* co-advised with Dr. Elissa Redmiles)</font> -->
 </ul>

-Please feel free to reach out to any one of them if you are interested in learning what it's like to work with me.
-If you are interested in joining our group, please read <a href="https://yixinzou.github.io/joinus/">this page</a> first before reaching out to me.

 <!--
 Before joining MPI-SP, I mentored several amazing undergraduate and graduate students while at University of Michigan, including: